Introducing a New Dog or Puppy to Existing Dog Household

 Choosing The New Dog

-Introduce your established dog and the new addition in a neutral place, like a park or a garden that is new to both animals.
-It is better they meet outside then neither should feel cornered or enclosed.
-Both dogs should be on a lead.
+Introduce your established dog and the new addition in a neutral place, like a park or a neighbour or friends garden.
+It is better they meet outside then neither should feel cornered, threatened or territorial in that environment.
+Both dogs should be on a lead if they are adult.
 If your current dog is obedience trained, put him/her in a sit or down stay.
 Allow them to sniff one another and encourage play, discourage all aggression.

-This is especially important if you are bringing home a new puppy as the older dogs will think it has found it and will more readily accept the pup when you bring it finally into your house.
+This is especially important if you are bringing home a new puppy as the older dogs will think it has found it, and will more readily accept the pup when you finally bring it into your house.
 See (2) All About Puppies at the bottom of the page

 Anxiety or Aggression